-If the RA generates a key for a subscriber, the RAO delivers the token (such as IC card) containing the subscriber key to the subscriber after the certificate is issued by the RA.
+PublicCA should not generate key pair on behalf of the subscriber.
+If the card management center generates a key pair for subscriber, the RA shall deliver the token (such as IC card) containing the subscriber key to the subscriber after certificate issuance by PublicCA.